mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 ```
 [usb] pm3 --> hf mfdes info
 ```
-For a blacnk card, you should see something simular to the following.
+For a blank card, you should see something similar to the following.
 Please note actual data like UID, Batch number etc will vary as expected.
 ```
 [=] ---------------------------------- Tag Information ----------------------------------